puppetlabs/bolt/CONTRIBUTING.md

 ## Testing

-Some tests require a Windows VMs or Linux containers.
-For Linux tests (recommended, if you're not sure) run `docker-compose up -d --build` from `spec/` directory.
+Some tests require a Windows VM or Linux containers.
+For Linux tests (recommended, if you're not sure) run `docker-compose -f spec/docker-compose.yml up -d --build` from the project root directory.
 For windows tests, execute `vagrant up` from the root of the bolt repo to bring these up with the provided Vagrantfile.
 Any tests that require this are tagged with `:winrm` or `:ssh` in rspec.

 Additional tests may run in a local environment and require certain shell capabilities.
-Currently the only case is a Bash-like environment and is tagged with `:bash` in rspec.
+For example tests that require a Bash-like environment are tagged with `:bash` in rspec.

 To run all tests, run: